hashicorp/terraform-provider-azurerm/website/docs/r/postgresql_server.html.markdown

 * `backup_retention_days` - (Optional) Backup retention days for the server, supported values are between `7` and `35` days.

 * `geo_redundant_backup_enabled` - (Optional) Turn Geo-redundant server backups on/off.
 Possible values are `true` and `false`.
-This allows you to choose between locally redundant or geo-redundant backup storage in the General Purpose and Memory Optimized tiers.
-When the backups are stored in geo-redundant backup storage, they are not only stored within the region in which your server is hosted, but are also replicated to a paired data center.
+This allows you to choose between locally redundant or geo-redundant backup storage in the General Purpose and Memory Optimised tiers.
+When the backups are stored in geo-redundant backup storage, they are not only stored within the region in which your server is hosted, but are also replicated to a paired data centre.
 This provides better protection and ability to restore your server in a different region in the event of a disaster.
-This is not support for the Basic tier.
+This is not supported for the Basic tier.

 * `create_mode` - (Optional) The creation mode.
 Can be used to restore or replicate existing servers.
 Possible values are `Default`, `Replica`, `GeoRestore`, and `PointInTimeRestore`.
 Defaults to `Default.`